rhenter/django-api-client/docs/pt-br/_sources/example.rst.txt

     endpoint name: order
     methods:
-         get_orders # GET: List
+         list # GET: List
-         get_order # GET: Detail of a resource using an identifier create_order # POST: Create a resource record update_order # PUT / PATCH: Fully or partially updates a resource using an identifier What does that mean?
+         get # GET: Detail of a resource using an identifier create # POST: Create a resource record update # PUT / PATCH: Fully or partially updates a resource using an identifier What does that mean?
       That the customer will always generate the structure according to the names of their endpoints